jorge-leon/odmon/README.md

 *onedrive* before you can use *odmon*.
 This assures, that a refresh_token and a basic configuration is present.

+Now run `odopen.tcl` for the following steps:
-When running *odmon* successfully, the main window pops up, it shows two tabs: `odmon` which is the main log window, and `OneDrive`, which holds a log window for the synchronization of your personal drive.
+When running `odopen.tcl` successfully, the main window pops up, it shows two tabs: `odmon` which is the main log window, and `OneDrive`, which holds a log window for the synchronization of your personal drive.